judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-13-edinburgh-castle-walking-tour.markdown

 The new gatehouse is the first thing you see when you approach the Edinburgh Castle.
 You can see that the stone color and the architecture is rather different from the castle which lay behind.
 The reason for this was triggered by a visit of Queen Victoria who upon arrival was **a bit disappointed at how unwelcoming the castle felt**.
 She desired that there be a more royal castle aesthetic and so this new gatehouse was built in 1888, along with one tower on the main building which, though a small detail, does go a long way to making the Edinburgh Castle feel a bit more like the royal castles of England, such as Windsor Castle.

-{% cloudinary default /assets/images/2018/01/castle-walking-tour-edinburgh-new-gatehouse-coffee-truck.jpg alt="A red coffee truck stands in front of The Gatehouse at Edinburgh Castle" description="A coffee truck stands in front of the Gatehouse at Edinburgh Castle" %}
+{% cloudinary /assets/images/2018/01/castle-walking-tour-edinburgh-new-gatehouse-coffee-truck.jpg alt="A red coffee truck stands in front of The Gatehouse at Edinburgh Castle" description="A coffee truck stands in front of the Gatehouse at Edinburgh Castle" %}

 ## Prisoners of War

 What *really* makes a castle?
 A dungeon!
 The Prisoners of War is a reenactment and multimedia experience in the Edinburgh Castle's dungeon.
 Here, you get to explore the castle's prison as it would have looked for centuries as the home to prisoners of war from all over the world.
 Alongside furnishings and personal items which were typical of prisoners who live here, there also audio clips playing throughout the room.
 As you listen, you get to learn about some of the lives and experiences of real prisoners, who were kept in the Edinburgh Castle dungeon.
 Prisoners came from all over the world, because of all sorts of conflicts, including **the American Revolution**.

-{% cloudinary default /assets/images/2018/01/castle-walking-tour-edinburgh-military-prison.jpg alt="A photo of the sleeping conditions which prisoners of war held at Edinburgh Castle would have endured" description="Prisoners of War Exhibit at Edinburgh Castle" %}
+{% cloudinary /assets/images/2018/01/castle-walking-tour-edinburgh-military-prison.jpg alt="A photo of the sleeping conditions which prisoners of war held at Edinburgh Castle would have endured" description="Prisoners of War Exhibit at Edinburgh Castle" %}

 ## Scotland's Crown Jewels